 1. Working from Home is the New Normal

 Working remotely is the new normal for many professionals.
-For instance, 70% of professionals surveyed by office-service provider IWG said they work remotely, CNBC reports.
-Moreover, 53% of the professionals IWG surveyed claim they work remotely at least once a week.
+For instance, CNBC reports that 70% of professionals surveyed by office service provider IWG said they work remotely.
+Moreover, 53% of the professionals IWG surveyed claim they work remotely at least once weekly.

 2. 71% of Americans are Currently Working from Home

 The number of people working remotely is rising.
-In 2021 7 out of 10 American employees are working from home since the Coronavirus outbreak, up from 43% in 2016.
+In 2022, 7 out of 10 American employees have been working from home since the coronavirus outbreak, up from 43% in 2016.
 This is up from 39% in 2012.

 3. Remote Working is the Fastest Growing Workforce

 Remote work is one of the fastest-growing areas of the workforce.
-The number of remote workers in America grew by 140% between 2005 and July 2018, Global Workforce Analytics estimates.
-Moreover, the number of remote workers grew 10 times faster than traditional employees and self-employed.
+Global Workforce Analytics estimates that the number of remote workers in America grew by 140% between 2005 and July 2018.
+Moreover, the number of remote workers grew ten times faster than that of traditional employees and self-employed.

 4. 40% of Employers Offer Remote Working